Skip to content

 2. Applies slippage tolerance (1% by default): minOut = quote * 0.99

-3. Passes minimum outputs to harvest function
+3. Passes minimum outputs to harvest function (one per yield source)

 Protection Guarantees